Advising EEA workers and self-employed people

 A claimant who for time being has no current business can still be self-employed.
 It is the nature of self-employment that there are periods of nil or little work and periods of heightened activity.
 In the former the person may be engaged in various tasks that are necessary to continue the business such as administrative work, maintaining the accounts, marketing and business development.
 Although a minimum amount of work is necessary to maintain self-employment whether it is sufficient can only be decided in context of the facts at any particular time.
 The amount of work is only one factor, the claimant's motives and intentions and any other steps they are taking are also relevant: SSWP v JS [2010] UKUT 240 (AAC) at [5].

 If a person is self-employed, but is not currently working, they retain their self-employed status (and thus their right to reside) if they are temporarily unable to work because of illness or accident, or pregnancy (see HMRC v Dakneviciute C-544/18).
-They cease to be self-employed if their illness means that they are unlikely to be able to work to work in the foreseeable future.
-From 24 July 2018 changes were made to domestic law to comply with Directive 2004/38/EC so that if a self-employed person ceases trading they retain their self-employed status while they are registered unemployed in a similar way to workers, as set out below.
-The changes in the law and guidance described in that section about who retains their self-employed status (or is treated as a jobseeker) while registered unemployed also apply to self-employed people who have ceased trading.
+A self-employed person also retains their self-employed status after they ceased trading while they are registered unemployed in a similar way to a worker, as set out below.

 Proving self-employment